 \section{Concluding Remarks}

 How the weather and government interventions affect the spread of a disease has been an important question but remains unclear in the literature.
-A new statistical model that incorporates with the prominent SIR model is employed to study the impact on the COVID-19 virus transmissibility among eight US metropolitan areas.
-The Gaussian process modeling and the sensitivity analysis for the functional parameters enable to investigate the the main and interaction effects of the factors, which could lead to a new intervention strategy for policymakers.
-This study shows that, among six environmental factors, government interventions have the strongest impact on the COVID-19 virus spread in most of the cities.
-The weather temperature has been found to have negative effects in all of the cities.
+A new statistical model incorporated with the prominent SIR model is employed to study the impact on the COVID-19 virus transmissibility among eight US metropolitan areas.
+Gaussian process modeling and sensitivity analysis for the functional parameters enable to investigate the the main and interaction effects of the factors, which could lead to a new intervention strategy for policymakers.
+This study shows that, among six factors, temperature and government interventions have stronger impacts on the COVID-19 spread in most of the cities.
+The temperature has been found to have negative effects in all of the cities.
 Other weather factors, such wind speed and pressure, do not show common effects among the eight cities.
 New York city has shown a strong interaction effect between temperature and interventions, which suggests that more restrictions are necessary to mitigate the outbreak as the weather gets colder.